Update August 2023 Data Incident Update Click Here

 Hometown: Carterville, IL

-Dr. Bourland received her Doctor of Pharmacy degree from Southern Illinois University Edwardsville in 2023 with a specialization in education.
-Her practice areas of interest include infectious diseases, critical care, and emergency medicine.
-Outside of pharmacy, her hobbies and interests include listening to music, reading, and hiking.
-Dr. Bourland is excited to have the opportunity to further serve the community in her new role as a pharmacy resident.
+Kendra Bourland received her doctor of pharmacy degree from Southern Illinois University Edwardsville in 2023 with a specialization in education.
+She completed her PGY-1 pharmacy residency at HSHS St. John’s Hospital.
+Her practice areas of interest include gram-negative multidrug resistant organisms, invasive fungal infections, and their respective novel therapies.
+Outside of pharmacy, her hobbies and interests include reading, gaming, listening to music, and exploring the great outdoors.
+Kendra is excited to further serve the community in her new role as a pharmacy resident in infectious diseases.